Antenna Coding Empowered by Pixel Antennas

 \subsection{SISO Pixel Antenna System Performance}

 We first evaluate the performance of SISO pixel antenna system.
-Utilizing Monte Carlo method, we generate multiple realizations for the virtual channel matrix $\mathbf{H}_{\textrm{V}}$ and for each realization, we use the SEBO algorithm \cite{ShanpuShen2017_TAP_SEBO}, with block size of $J=10$, to solve the problem \eqref{eq:objective channel gain}-\eqref{eq:bR 0 1} so as to maximize the channel gain $\left|h\left(\mathbf{b}_{\textrm{R}}\right)\right|^{2}$ with perfect CSI.
-In addition, we also maximize the channel gain with the codebook design for antenna coding introduced in Section III-C. The average channel gain of the SISO pixel antenna system optimized with perfect CSI and with the codebook is shown in Fig. \ref{fig:SISO channel gain pixel0.25}.
+Utilizing Monte Carlo method, we generate multiple realizations for the virtual channel matrix $\mathbf{H}_{\textrm{V}}$ and for each realization, we use the SEBO algorithm \cite{ShanpuShen2017_TAP_SEBO}, with block size of $J=10$ (which achieves a good optimization performance with an acceptable complexity), to solve the problem \eqref{eq:objective channel gain}-\eqref{eq:bR 0 1} so as to maximize the channel gain $\left|h\left(\mathbf{b}_{\textrm{R}}\right)\right|^{2}$ with perfect CSI.
+In addition, we also maximize the channel gain with the codebook design for antenna coding introduced in Section III-C. The number of virtual channel realizations in the training set is $L=15000$.
+The antenna coders in the codebook design with size\footnote{Due to limited space, it would be messy to show the antenna coders in the codebook with size larger than 8, so we omit them.} of 2, 4, and 8 are listed in Table \ref{tab: codebook}.
+The number of realizations in Monte Carlo method is 100, which is enough to obtain an accurate average performance.
+The average channel gain of the SISO pixel antenna system optimized with perfect CSI and with the codebook is shown in Fig. \ref{fig:SISO channel gain pixel0.25}.
 The two pixel antennas with different physical apertures $0.25\lambda\times0.25\lambda$ and $0.5\lambda\times0.5\lambda$ are considered and the conventional SISO system is also compared as the benchmark.
 From Fig. \ref{fig:SISO channel gain pixel0.25}, we can make three observations.

 \textit{Firstly}, compared with the conventional SISO system which has a unit average channel gain from the complex Gaussian distribution $\mathcal{CN}\left(0,1\right)$, the SISO pixel antenna system can significantly enhance the channel gain, demonstrating the benefits of pixel antennas.
 Specifically, the average channel gain with physical apertures $0.25\lambda\times0.25\lambda$ and $0.5\lambda\times0.5\lambda$ optimized with the perfect CSI are 4 and 5.4, respectively.
 The channel gain enhanced by SISO pixel antenna system can be explained by noting that the pixel antenna can flexibly adjust its configuration so that its radiation pattern can adapt to the virtual channel matrix to coherently add the multiple paths in the propagation environment.